aimee-mcneil-melville/ToDo-Full-Stack/README.md

 update users set is_admin = 1 where id = <<the id you want to update>>;
 ```

-### CSS
-SASS and Bulma have been added to the project.
-To use Bulmas variables and classes please refer to the documentation https://bulma.io/documentation/

 ## User stories (from highest priority)

 1. As a community member, I want to see the gardens in my area.